McMarco-ai/McMarco-ai/README.md

-Im a junior web developer and ui/ux designer  graduated in TSIW at ESMAD.
+Im a FullStack web developer  graduated in TSIW (tecnologias e sistemas de informação para a web) at ESMAD.